 4. Use of Unsanctioned Cloud Storage

-CDW Threat Check assessments often discover employees using unauthorized cloud storage solutions.
+CDW assessments often discovered employees using unauthorized cloud storage solutions.
 This may be a matter of personal convenience, as employees seek to make data easy to access so they can work from home or on the road.
 However, this practice exposes the organization to risk, as cybersecurity teams lose visibility of corporate data and are unable to apply security controls to sensitive files.

 Unauthorized use of cloud storage providers may also be malicious.
 CDW has documented cases in which disgruntled employees connect to third-party storage solutions to build up stores of sensitive information before leaving the company, intending to use that information to exact revenge against their former employers.

 Business leaders surveyed by IDG said they expect security assessments to find active malware on their networks.
 CDW assessments revealed that this fear is well founded.
 The presence of malware on a network indicates that something is amiss with the organization’s security controls.
 If the organization uses standard anti-virus detection, it should be able to identify known malware signatures and alert administrators to the issue.
 If that isn’t happening, either the software signatures are not properly updated or the alerts are not being correctly managed.
 In either event, CDW recommends that organizations install and optimize their use of next-generation endpoint security measures that can detect known malicious behaviors of malware for which a signature may not yet have been recorded.